vercel/next.js/docs/basic-features/data-fetching.md

 `getStaticProps` should return an object with:

-- `props` - A **required** object with the props that will be received by the page component.
+- `props` - An **optional** object with the props that will be received by the page component.
 It should be a [serializable object](https://en.wikipedia.org/wiki/Serialization)
 - `revalidate` - An **optional** amount in seconds after which a page re-generation can occur.
 More on [Incremental Static Regeneration](#incremental-static-regeneration)
 - `notFound` - An **optional** boolean value to allow the page to return a 404 status and page.
 Below is an example of how it works: